 The Best Gifts For Hikers $25-$50

-Another huge priority of mine on the trail is reducing waste, so I like to pack my own snacks before I head out!
-These Stasher bags help keep me and the planet healthy on all my adventures!
-These take the place of single-use plastic baggies, so while they are on the pricer side, they’re perfect for the hiker in your life that is also environmentally conscious!
+Another huge priority of mine on the trail is reducing waste, so I like to pack my own snacks in reusable food storage before I head out!
+These silicone bags help keep me and the planet healthy on all my adventures!
+These take the place of single-use plastic baggies, so while they are on the pricey side, they’re perfect for the hiker in your life that is also environmentally conscious.

 The Best Gifts For Hikers $50-$100

 I tend to be picky with certain items that I either like or want, so if you’re shopping for someone that is a little tough to shop for, a gift card is always a great gift no matter the circumstance!
-I get all my gear from Backcountry, hence all the links in this gift guide, but you can easily pick them up from other retailers like REI, Patagonia, or The North Face!
+A gift card is also great if your hiker wants something more expensive that may be out of your budget, like a sleeping bag or tent.
+I get all my gear from Backcountry or REI, but you can easily pick them up from other retailers or if your giftee loves a specific brand like Patagonia or The North Face!

 The Best Gifts For Hikers $100+